MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Label.md

 ```

 ### -EncryptionRightsDefinitions
 The EncryptionRightsDefinitions parameter specifies the rights users have when accessing protected.
-Valid values are:

-- Viewer
-- Reviewer
-- Co-Author
-- Co-Owner

-For more information, see [Rights included in permissions levels](https://docs.microsoft.com/azure/information-protection/configure-usage-rights#rights-included-in-permissions-levels).
+This parameter uses the syntax `Identity1:Rights1,Rights2;Identity2:Rights3,Rights4`.
+For example, `john@contoso.com:VIEW,EDIT;microsoft.com:VIEW`.

 This parameter is meaningful only when the EncryptionEnabled parameter value is either $true or $false and the EncryptionProtectionType parameter value is Template.